Skip to content. | Skip to navigation

 UNIVERSITY DIVISION ELIGIBILITY REQUIREMENTS

-Participation in the University Division is restricted to hornists born on or after September 1, 1983.
+Participation in the University Division is restricted to hornists born between August 15, 1985 and August 15, 1995.
+Younger students already enrolled in a university are also eligible.
 Contestants must be enrolled as full-time students at an organized institution, and may not have performed professionally under full-time contract, or have been previously offered such employment by virtue of winning a full-time professional audition.
-High school students may enter the University Division.

 University contestants must be prepared to furnish at the competition the following: